 Even though we have the OT prophecies regarding Christ’s first coming and our redemption through Him, we don’t need those prophecies to understand God’s plan of salvation through Him.
 The NT explains it all.
 However, we can go back to the OT and see how wonderfully those prophecies about Him were fulfilled.
 This glorifies God to see His Word fulfilled, and with such precise detail.
 Likewise, even though we have the OT prophecies relating to Christ and His Kingdom and end time events, we don’t need those prophecies to know them or understand them.
 The NT explains it all.
 The NT serves as a witness to the accuracy of the OT prophecies.

-Therefore, in general, we don’t need the OT prophecies to understand the general theme or the events of Revelation.
+Therefore, in general, we don’t need the OT prophecies to understand the general theme or most of the events of Revelation.
 Indeed, we’re to view the OT through the lens of Revelation — not the other way around.
 Furthermore, in its proper order, we’re to view Revelation through the lens of the rest of the NT.
 An incorrect order will greatly undermine our understanding.
 Thus the manner in which we approach Revelation is everything.
 Understanding of NT prophecies must precede our understanding of OT prophecies.

 I believe that God has so ordered the NT Scriptures that, if all we had was the NT, we would have sufficient light to have a good understanding of the book of Revelation.
 We must realize that the NT was written specifically for Christ’s Church.
 Thus we must realize that the book of Revelation, too, was written specifically for the benefit of His Church.
 Revelation is a NT book, not an OT book!
 Therefore, I believe it’s a grave mistake to separate the Church from this book — as Dispensationalists do.
 If we didn’t have the OT, we would naturally understand Revelation to have the Church in view.
 We must always bear in mind that the NT is the fulfillment of the OT.
 The OT is full of types and shadows of Christ and His Church.
 That’s what it always pointed to.
 Therefore, we must have a New Testament mindset when we approach the book of Revelation.